zonyyu/Topic-3----Optimizing-Your-Learning-Algorithm/README.md

 # Topic 3 -- Optimizing Your Learning Algorithm

 ## Overview of this Repository
-This repository contains all the teaching material related to **Logistic Regression**.
+This repository contains all the teaching material related to **Optimizing Your Learning Algorithm**.
 The master `branch` contains the sample code for the instructor to **reference**, and the `workshop` branch contains the **empty notebooks** for the instructor and students to program in.

 ## For the Instructors: